 Many trainees enjoy teaching, but getting involved and staying involved in medical education as a busy junior can be difficult.
-TASME (Trainees in the Association for the Study of Medical Education) is a Special Interest Group of ASME that aims to support trainee involvement in teaching.
+TASME (Trainees in the Association for the Study of Medical Education) is a Career Group of ASME that aims to support trainee involvement in teaching.
 It is run by a committee of trainees from a number of specialties, with the support of the ASME Board of Directors.

 TASME was formed to provide a platform for trainees to share ideas and experiences within medical education.
 An initial scoping meeting took place at the 2011 Annual Scientific Meeting and since then the initial exec have worked to establish a terms of reference and business plan.